s-y-n-q/AtlasPeak/README.md

 Spawn Player
 Load Airport [In Game]
 Softlock All
+Force All Ghosts To Me
+Start Moving Orb Fog
 Force All Done With End Screen
 Detach All Ropes
 Refresh All Character Weight